Propagative oscillations in co-directional polariton waveguide couplers

-Fig.~\ref{fig4}(a)-(d) show examples of propagation dynamics in which the coupling strength is continuously weakened due to decreased wavefunction overlap via increased gap width.
-A clear change in the oscillation pattern is observed which is quantified by the extraction of the spatial oscillation period for the three smallest gaps as $\sim 18\, \mu\text{m}$, $\sim 25\,\mu\text{m}$ and $\sim 40\,\mu\text{m}$ for gaps widths 200\,nm, 300\,nm and 400\,nm, respectively.
-These oscillations are governed by interference of the symmetric and the antisymmetric modes of the coupler, which is clearly visible in the two-dimensional spectrum, shown in the inset to Fig.~\ref{fig4}(a).
+Figs.~\ref{fig4}(a) and (b) show examples of oscillation dynamics for two slightly different frequencies of the wave-packets.
+These oscillations are governed by interference of the symmetric and the antisymmetric modes of the coupler, which is clearly visible in the two-dimensional spectrum, shown in the insets to Figs.~\ref{fig4}.
 The insets in each panel represent the momentum space distribution of the propagating polaritons.
+The substantial difference in the period of spatial oscillations can be explained by a non-equidistant momentum splitting between the mentioned above symmetric and antisymmetric modes within the dispersion relation of the coupler [see Fig.~\ref{fig1}(f)].

+Further examples in Figs.~\ref{fig4}(c)-(d) show propagation dynamics in which the coupling strength is continuously weakened due to decreased wavefunction overlap via increased gap width.
+A clear change in the oscillation pattern is observed.

 Note that, due to pronounced dissipative effects within the gap between waveguides, the antisymmetric mode, which has the lowest overlap with the gap region, dominates the spectrum for larger gaps and, as a result, oscillations disappear [see Fig.~\ref{fig4}(d)].